 Where do I start?

-York writers Penny Boxall and Janet Dean are running fortnightly Zoom workshops, starting on 1 October to support people to write their #haiflus; Stephen Lee Hodgkins is running fortnightly Zoom doodle/cartooning workshops to help people to illustrate the #haiflu that people have created in the workshops.
+York writers Penny Boxall and Janet Dean are running fortnightly Zoom workshops to help people to write their #haiflus; Stephen Lee Hodgkins is running fortnightly Zoom doodle/cartooning workshops to help people to illustrate the #haiflu that people have created in the workshops.

 12 November 7-8pm Doodle workshop with Stephen Lee Hodgkins